PandABlocks/PandABlocks.github.io/docs/index.rst

         +++

-	Explanations of how and why the architecture is why it is.
+	Explanations of how and why the architecture is the way it is.

     .. grid-item-card:: :material-regular:`menu_book;3em`